-A Twin Cities-area nonprofit won an electronics recycling and repair contract with the second largest county in Minnesota, a deal that comes as the company undergoes a rebrand.
+A Twin Cities-area processor won an electronics recycling and repair contract with the second largest county in Minnesota, a deal that comes as the company undergoes a rebrand.

 St. Paul, Minn.-based Tech Dump, which is now called Repowered, has secured an electronics recycling and repair contract with Ramsey County, which includes the city of St. Paul and is the second most populous county in the state, after Hennepin County.